klee421/cs32-final-project/README.md

 The following packages are required to run this program:

-1. pdf2image
+1. pdf2image (to turn a pdf file into images)
-2. cv2
+2. cv2 (to load an image)
-3. pytesseract
+3. pytesseract (to analyze a loaded image)
-5. os
-6. sys
-7. pandas
-8. xlwings
+4. os (to go through pdf and image files in the folder)
+5. pandas (to turn data into excel-exportable dataframe)
+6. xlwings (to export data to an existing excel workbook)

 <!-- HOW TO USE -->